leanstacks/spring-boot-fundamentals/README.md

 The branch named `scheduled` contains the source code illustrated in the episode [Creating Scheduled Processes with Spring Boot](https://youtu.be/TEMsEcdAsbY?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

+#### async

+The branch named `async` contains the source code illustrated in the episode [Creating Asynchronous Processes with Spring Boot](https://youtu.be/106WWFvgNW0?list=PLGDwUiT1wr6-Fn3N2oqJpTdhGjFHnIIKY).

 ## Languages